 Savelyeva (Borrello), Kseniya 2012 Studio – Kseniya studied Interior Design at Parsons School of Design and now lives in Ponchatoula with her husband Craig.

 Schreiber, Virginia 2011 Art History – Virginia moved to Los Angeles after graduation to explore a career as a production assistant (with a special interest in wardrobe and costume).
 Her interest also included photography and she worked in 2012 as the photo editor and staff photographer at the Jackson Free Press and BOOM Jackson.
 She continued to do production assistant work on films in Mississippi (including costume assistant for As I Lay Dying), and she then moved to the Netherlands and completed a Master’s Degree in Moving Image Preservation and Presentation at the University of Amsterdam in 2015.
 She returned to the States as a Moving Image Digitization and Metadata Specialist at the Country Music Hall of Fame and Museum in Nashville.
 She also was an intern in Digital Access at the EYE Filmmuseum since 2014.
-She left Nashville in January 2017 and worked about a year and a half at a post-production house in NY as a dailies operator and then dailies colorist.
+She left Nashville in January 2017 and worked about a year and a half at Light Iron, a post-production house in NY, as a dailies operator and then dailies colorist.
 As she explains, her job was “to process all the media my show (or movie) shot that day and apply all of its scene and take metadata and then color the shots to match each other.
 I then delivered the proper files to editorial etc. so they could start cutting the episode.”
-Aiming for a position as “Finishing Artist/Colorist,” she moved to Los Angeles when her company in NY transferred her to their LA office.
-She is serving as the color assist to the senior colorist there. (firstname.lastname@example.org)
+Aiming for a position as “Finishing Artist/Colorist,” she moved to Los Angeles in 2019 when Light Iron transferred her to their L.A. office.
+She served as the color assist to the senior colorist there.
+In 2021 she was hired as Post Coordinator for HBO in L.A.. (firstname.lastname@example.org)

 Sharpe, Mary Catherine 2014 Art History (email@example.com)